evidhai/docs-evidhai-com/pages/AWS Certified AI Practitioner (AIF-C01).md

 		- **Context**: Additional information provided to help generate the desired response, though not always required.
 		- **Markers**: Used to indicate specific sections of the prompt, aiding the model in understanding its structure.
 	- Prompt creation process
+	  collapsed:: true
 		- Two main factors:
 			- Objective. - Clearly define it
 			- Verification process - same as verifying the code is that achieves the objective
 		- Choose the right model for your use case
 		- Prompt experiments
 			- Experiment with prompt by varying parameters like temperature to understand the response
 		- Prompt Analysis

-		  Try to generate same results with different prompts and see how the prompt influences the response
+			- Try to generate same results with different prompts and see how the prompt influences the response

-		  Refinement
+		- Refinement

-		  Refine your prompt further by cuttingout unwanted words in the prompt
+			- Refine your prompt further by cuttingout unwanted words in the prompt

-		  Model Experiments
+		- Model Experiments

-		  Now experiment the same with different Models and see how consistency you get same results for same prompt
+			- Now experiment the same with different Models and see how consistency you get same results for same prompt

-		  Document
+		- Document

-		  Document the result and prompt on various models for future reference
+			- Document the result and prompt on various models for future reference
 	- Standard Prompt Strategies
+		- collapsed:: true

-		- Instruction Prompts
+		  Instruction Prompts
 			- eg: Translate text to language Tamil

-			  >

-			  Instructions can be limited in response
+			  > Instructions can be limited in response
+		- collapsed:: true

-		- Question based Prompts
+		  Question based Prompts
 			- You can get more options and conversational
 			- Question-based prompts can be categorized into open, closed, and leading questions, each serving different purposes and influencing the scope and direction